flawil-beavers/Future-Engineers_2025/README.md

 ## Introduction

-We, **Damian Hardegger and Philipp Kündig**, form the WRO team **Flawil Beavers**.
+We, **Damian Hardegger** and **Philipp Kündig**, form the WRO team **Flawil Beavers**.
 Since 2019, we have been actively participating in the World Robot Olympiad, starting in the RoboMission category where we achieved several successful results.
-In 2023, we decided to take on a new challenge and moved into the Future Engineers category.
+In 2024, we decided to take on a new challenge and moved into the Future Engineers category.
 There, we gained our first experience with autonomous driving and vehicle robotics — and even managed to win the Open Championships in Italy.

 This documentation provides a complete technical overview of our Future Engineers project, including the mechanical design, electronics, software architecture, and our development process.
 The goal of this README is to offer a clear reference for judges, mentors, and other teams who may benefit from our approach, CAD files, wiring diagrams, and assembly instructions.